A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

 A typing judgement for CC has the form $\tjudge{\Gamma;\Theta}{C}{\Delta}$, where $\Delta$ types the usage of sessions, $\Theta$ the ownership of roles by processes, and $\Gamma$ variables and public channels.

 Formally, the typing environment $\Gamma$ contains variable typings of the form $x@\pid p:S$, typing variable $x$ at $\pid p$ with data type $S$ (which can only be $\tnat$ in our case).
-An en\-vi\-ron\-ment $\Theta$ contains ownership typings of the form $\pid p:k[\role A]$, read ``process $\pid p$ owns role $\role A$ in $k$'' (when writing $\Theta,\pid p:k[\role A]$, it is assumed that no other process owns the same role for the same session in $\Theta$).
-The environment $\Delta$ contains session typings of the form $k:G$, where $G$ is a global type (from multiparty session types~\cite{HYC08}).
-The syntax of global types is:
+An environment $\Theta$ contains ownership typings of the form $\pid p:k[\role A]$, read ``process $\pid p$ owns role $\role A$ in $k$'' (when writing $\Theta,\pid p:k[\role A]$, it is assumed that no other process owns the same role for the same session in $\Theta$).
+The environment $\Delta$ contains session typings of the form $k:G$, where $G$ is a global type~\cite{HYC16}.
+The syntax of global types is given in Figure~\ref{fig:gt_syntax}.
 A global type $G$ abstracts a communication between two roles in a session.
 A value communication is abstracted by $\gtgencom$ (we restrict values to be natural numbers).
 A global type $\gtgenbranch$ allows any selection from $\role A$ to $\role B$ of one of the labels $l_i$, provided that then the session proceeds as specified by the corresponding continuation $G_i$.
 The other terms are for recursion ($\gtgenrec$ and $\gtgencall$) and termination ($\gtend$).